oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/introduction/introduction.md

 Oracle Autonomous Database has features that enable it to function as a scalable property graph database.
 They automate the creation of graph models and in-memory graphs from database tables.
 They include notebooks and developer APIs for executing graph queries using PGQL, a SQL-like graph query language, and over 60 built-in graph algorithms, and many visualizations including native graph visualization.

-Watch the following two videos for more information on Graph Studio.
-The first is an introduction to property graphs and their use cases.
-The second is a tour of the Graph Studio interface.
+Watch the following video that gives  an introduction to property graphs and their use cases.

 Simplify Graph Analytics with Autonomous Database